-Accounting standards Summary of the requirements Possible impact on consolidated financial statements Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
-Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary that does not contain a business in a transaction with an associate or a joint venture that is accounted for using the equity method, are recognised in the parent's profit or loss only to the extent of the unrelated investors' interests in that associate or joint venture.
-Similarly, gains and losses resulting from the remeasurement of investments retained in any former subsidiary (that has become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors' interests in the new associate or joint venture.
-The effective date of the amendments has yet to be set by the IASB; however, earlier application of the amendments is permitted. financial statements The Group is still assessing the impact of the application of amendments to IFRS 10 and IAS 28, however, does not anticipate that such application will have material impact on its consolidated financial statements.
+Accounting standards Summary of the requirements Possible impact on consolidated financial statements Amendments to IFRS The amendments to IFRS 10 and IAS 28 deal with situations The Group is still 10 Consolidated Financial where there is a sale or contribution of assets between an assessing the impact Statements and IAS 28 investor and its associate or joint venture.
+Specifically, the of the application of Investments in Associates amendments state that gains or losses resulting from the loss amendments to IFRS and Joint of control of a subsidiary that does not contain a business in a 10 and IAS 28, Ventures - Sale or transaction with an associate or a joint venture that is however, does not Contribution of Assets accounted for using the equity method, are recognised in the anticipate that such between an Investor and parent's profit or loss only to the extent of the unrelated application will have its Associate or Joint investors' interests in that associate or joint venture.
+Similarly, material impact on its Venture gains and losses resulting from the remeasurement of consolidated financial investments retained in any former subsidiary (that has statements. become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors' interests in the new associate or joint venture.
+The effective date of the amendments has yet to be set by the IASB; however, earlier application of the amendments is permitted.